 This Pepper Crusted Steak is cooked to perfection in a cast iron skillet then topped with a creamy mushroom sauce.
-Perfect for holidays and celebratory dinners!
+Perfect for holidays and celebratory dinners and ready in only 30 minutes!

-Now yes, tenderloin or filet mignon is very expensive so of course you can use an alternate cut of steak if you wish.
+Tenderloin or filet mignon is very expensive so of course you can use an alternate cut of steak if you wish.
 Some other great options would be sirloin, NY strip or strip steak.
-Whichever cut you choose make sure each cut is at least 1 1/2 inches thick.
+Whichever cut you choose make sure each cut is at least 1 ½ inches thick.

 - Ground Peppercorns: I used ground black peppercorns to coat my steak with, but you could use a mix of black, white or red peppercorns if you prefer.

 - Creamy Mushroom Sauce for Topping: My FAVORITE sauce to pair with this steak recipe.
-Seriously, these two are such a dynamic duo and this mushroom sauce takes this steak to another level, if even possible.
+Seriously, these two are such a dynamic duo and this mushroom sauce takes this steak to another level.

 - First, take your steak of choice out of the fridge and place it on a large plate or cutting board letting it come to room temperature (about 20 minutes).
 This will help the steak cook more evenly.
 I like to do this first while I prep my sides, get my pan ready and all that jazz.